7 Best Free Video Editing Apps for iPhone & Android in 2021

 1. PowerDirector (iOS, Android)

 PowerDirector works for both iOS and Android devices.
 The mobile app condenses all the functionality of its desktop version into a streamlined mobile interface.
-That includes multi-track and 4k editing, giving your videos the professional touch they need to stand out online or on social media.
+That includes multi-track and 4k editing, giving your videos a professional touch to help them stand out on social media.

 PowerDirector offers 720p output, but you can export videos in 4k if you upgrade to the pro version.
-All you have to do is check that your video looks and sounds the way you want, then export it directly to YouTube or Facebook with the tap of a finger.
+You can also export directly to YouTube or Facebook with the tap of a finger.
+The pro version also offers access to 8,000,000+

 - Intuitive interface